• Skip to primary navigation

 Mexico City was my base, and I’d travel Mexico by land (mostly by bus).
 If it’s you’re first time in Mexico I suggest that that you avoid traveling by bus.

-If you do, always book the first class buses.
-Public transport from a licensed company is often affordable and makes it easier to get around without worrying.
+If you do, book first class buses.
+Public transport from a licensed company is often affordable and makes it easy to get about without any worries.

 Buses are often quite chaotic in Mexico, and maintenance can be an issue in smaller rural circuits.
 Try and keep that in mind, and it can help you to avoid walking into a dangerous situation.